-- 2.1 The current social housing allocations policy for the Bradford District was agreed by the Executive in January 2014 and since then, a number of changes and impacting factors have necessitated the current review. - 2.2 The allocations policy adopted in 2014 represented a significant shift in approach by replacing Choice Based Lettings (CBL) with a new Value Based Lettings (VBL) scheme.
-The shift incorporated learning from CBL including issues around bidding for properties, re-let times, administration process etc. VBL offered a computerised matching system as opposed to active bidding by applicants.
-The VBL system has been operating for the past 3 years and the learning from that has been incorporated into this review process. - 2.3 As the Council is a limited stockholding authority, our social housing allocations function is delivered primarily through a nominations process with the district's Registered Providers (RPs) and other participating landlords.
+- 2.1 The current social housing allocations policy for the Bradford District was agreed by the Executive in January 2014 and since then, a number of changes and impacting factors have necessitated the current review. - 2.2 As the Council is a limited stockholding authority, our social housing allocations function is delivered primarily through a nominations process with the district's Registered Providers (RPs) and other participating landlords.
 RPs have a duty to cooperate with housing authorities, where the authority requests it through Nomination Agreements.
 Nominations Agreements with locally operating RPs are already in place and these set out the proportion of lettings that will be made available to applicants on the Council's Housing Register.
 The existing agreements require all RPs (apart from Incommunities) to provide a minimum of 50% of their voids.
-The agreement with Incommunities is to make available 75% of its void stock through the VBL system. - 2.4 RPs operating within the District are required to co-operate with any reasonable requests in delivering the objectives of the policy and in improving its effectiveness in the pursuit of allocating housing and in discharging the statutory duty to prioritise applicants on the housing register. - 2.5 There are approximately 30,000 social homes in the district.
+The agreement with Incommunities is to make available 75% of its void stock for nominations. - 2.3 RPs operating within the District are required to co-operate with any reasonable requests in delivering the objectives of the policy and in improving its effectiveness in the pursuit of allocating housing and in discharging the statutory duty to prioritise applicants on the housing register. - 2.4 There are approximately 30,000 social homes in the district.
 Almost all of these are owned by around 20 different RPs (Housing Associations).
 Around two-thirds of the social stock is owned by Incommunities.
 Other RPs include Manningham Housing Association, Accent Group, Hanover Housing, Places for People, Yorkshire Housing, Home Group, Housing 21 and Your Housing Group.
 Bradford Council has developed around 176 new social homes, with another 139 in the pipeline.
 These Council properties are managed by Incommunities.